LTLA/SingleRBook-old/docs/diagnostics.md

 Here, the key is to examine the spread of scores within each cell, i.e., down the columns of the heatmap.
 Similar scores for a group of labels indicates that the assignment is uncertain for those columns, though this may be acceptable if the uncertainty is distributed across closely related cell types.
+(Note that the assigned label for a cell may not be the visually top-scoring label if fine-tuning is applied, as the only the pre-tuned scores are directly comparable across all labels.)

 ```r